-After the Federal Processor sends the Financial Aid Office a copy of your processed FAFSA data, we will send you a letter explaining what additional documents we need to complete your file and/or what actions you must take. (i.e. CPTC Data sheet, 2011 Income Tax Return, Verification Worksheets).
-If you don't receive notification from our office within 2 weeks of having your FAFSA processed by the Federal Processor, come to the Financial Aid Office.
+After the Federal Processor sends the Financial Aid Office a copy of your processed FAFSA data, we will post information to the Financial Aid Student Portal explaining what additional documents we need to complete your file and/or what actions you must take. (i.e. CPTC Data sheet, 2012 IRS Tax Transcript, Verification Worksheets).
+If you don't see the Financial Aid Office has received your FAFSA information, come to the Financial Aid Office.
 Please make sure to update your mailing address with both Registration and Financial Aid.

 Submit all additional required documents/take care of all required actions as instructed by the following deadline dates to ensure your application is reviewed prior to the start of the quarter you begin classes.
-If all required documentation is not submitted by the deadline dates below, this may result in a delay of financial aid and you will be required to pay your tuition, fees, books and supplies until the next quarter .:
+If all required documentation is not submitted by the deadline dates below, this may result in a delay of financial aid and you will be required to pay your tuition, fees, books and supplies until the next quarter.